February Updates

 Full HTTPS Support

-While the site was already HTTPS, a lot of links were still linking to HTTP.
+While the site was already HTTPS, many links were still linking to HTTP.
 All HTTP links should now be HTTPS.

 -